Two of the most popular outdoor apparel brands are Patagonia and The North Face (TNF).

 Patagonia has been working with bluesign, a Swiss company that specializes in producing materials that are safe for the environment, workers, and customers, since 2000.
 The Nano Puff is a bluesign approved jacket which means extra effort was spent in ensuring this insulated jacket was created in a way that conserves resources and has the least impact on the environment during the manufacturing process.

 One of the most impressive things about the Nano Puff insulated jacket is how lightweight and compact it is compared to how much warmth it offers.
-Patagonia uses 60Gs of PrimaLoft Gold Eco insulation, which is a synthetic insulation (synthetic jackets) that is as eco-friendly as it is effective.
+Patagonia uses 60Gs of PrimaLoft Gold Eco insulation, which is synthetic insulation (synthetic jackets) that is as eco-friendly as it is effective.

 PrimaLoft Gold Eco is made of 55% recycled materials, which is a great addition to the other post-consumer recycled materials used in this insulated jacket.
 PrimaLoft Gold is extremely thermally efficient and maintains incredible warmth even when wet (approx. 98%).
-This insulation is water repellent and hand combined with the water resistant shell.
+This insulation is water repellent and hand combined with the water-resistant shell.

 There are no temperature ratings on insulated jackets, which is normal, but it seems as though most consider the Nano Puffinsulated jacket to be a good standalone jacket for mild to moderate winter wear.
 The regular fit of the jacket leaves enough room to easily layer under it and wear the jacket on top.
 You can also put a parka or heavy shell over the top for really cold excursions.